 The University of Findlay

 Located in Findlay, this university admits 18 students into the master's degree program for physician assistants.
 The entire program can be completed in seven semesters.
-Students complete didactic education first, then they complete three semesters of clinical experiences.
+Students complete didactic education first, then three semesters of clinical experiences.
 All clinical sites are located off-campus.

 University of Mount Union